-Todd Ruffner is POMED’s Advocacy Associate and Editor of the POMED Wire blog, the Weekly Wire digest, the Egypt Daily Update, and the Bahrain Weekly Update.
-He has studied the Middle East since 2005, including nearly a year spent living in Cairo and Damascus.
+Todd Ruffner is POMED’s Advocacy Associate and Editor of the POMED Wire blog, the Weekly Wire digest, the Egypt Daily Update, the Tunisia Weekly Update, and the Bahrain Weekly Update.
+He has studied the Middle East since 2005, having lived and studied in both Cairo and Damascus.
 He previously served as a policy intern at POMED and the National Iranian American Council.
-Todd received his master’s degree from the Ohio State University’s Near Eastern Languages and Cultures Program with a concentration on Iran-Iraq border disputes, and his bachelor’s degree from Elon University with a focus on the Muslim Brotherhood during the presidency of Gamal Abdel Nasser.
+Todd received his master’s degree from the Ohio State University’s Near Eastern Languages and Cultures Program with a concentration on Iran-Iraq border disputes in the 20th century, and his bachelor’s degree from Elon University with a focus on the Muslim Brotherhood during the presidency of Gamal Abdel Nasser.
 He is proficient in Persian and Arabic, having studied at the American University in Cairo and the University of Wisconsin-Madison’s Arabic, Persian, and Turkish Immersion program.

 Alex Russell is POMED’s Dialogue Programs Associate.
 Prior to serving in this capacity, he was a research assistant at POMED.
 He previously taught English at the Universities of Alexandria and Mansoura in Egypt as a Fulbright Fellow and studied Arabic in Tangier, Morocco as a recipient of the U.S. Department of State’s Critical Language Scholarship.
 He is a graduate of Northwestern University, where he earned a B.A. in Middle Eastern Studies and Psychology.

 Hanan Abdul Hadi

 Program Assistant for Civil Society Partnerships

 Hanan Abdul Hadi is POMED’s Program Assistant for Civil Society Partnerships.
 She previously served as a policy intern at POMED.
 Before joining POMED, she served as Scholarships & Exchange Programs Director at AMIDEAST in Abu Dhabi, where she managed the Fulbright Scholarship program for the UAE.
 Hanan has extensive experience in the Middle East, where she lived and studied for twenty years.
 Hanan holds a Master’s of Public Policy with a focus on international development from American University and a Bachelor’s degree in Political Science from Davidson College with a focus on Middle East politics and development economics.